-The Audit Committee is comprised of four directors, all of whom are independent as determined in accordance with NASDAQ's listing standards and our Corporate Governance Guidelines.
+The Audit Committee is comprised of four directors, all of whom are independent as determined in accordance with Nasdaq's listing standards and our Corporate Governance Guidelines.
 Each member of the Audit Committee is also independent within the meaning of Rule 10A-3 under the Exchange Act.
-The Board of Directors has determined that all four members of the Audit Committee satisfy the attributes of an audit committee financial expert, as defined by SEC regulations.
+The Board of Directors has determined that Richard J. Dobkin, Chairman of the Audit Committee, satisfies the attributes of an audit committee financial expert, as defined by SEC regulations.